Ham is a delicious food, but can dogs eat ham? It’s not advisable. Consider these points before feeding your dog ham.

 Why Isn’t Eating Ham Safe for Dogs?

-1. Yes, it’s a protein, and dogs need protein.
-But there are much better sources of protein in other types of meat.
+While ham is a protein, and dogs need protein, there are much better sources of protein.
 There isn’t much agreement on how easily digestible ham is as a protein source.
 Some sources say it’s highly digestible, while others claim it’s inferior to most other meats and not easily digested.

-3. Ham has a higher fat content than many other types of meat.
+Ham has a higher fat content than many other types of meat.
 A high-fat content diet isn’t any better for your dog than it is for people.
 Although dogs do need fat in their diet, most dog foods have the necessary amount of fat to meet your dog’s needs.